Get insider access

 Audio-Technica vs Bose

 Bose focuses primarily on casual-use products compared to strictly wired audiophile headphones.
 Their over-ear headphones tend to be more expensive than Audio-Technica's and are often better for purposes like commuting, traveling, and work.
-They even make niche headphones such as open-fit and aviation.
+They even make niche headphones with open-fits and for aviation.
 The best Bose headphones usually have strong ANC performance and wireless design.
 As you might expect from pricier headphones, they feel sturdier too.
 However, some cheaper Audio-Technica models are just as good for listening to music at home.

 Audio-Technica vs Sony